Mirxa27/new-macos1/VoiceAgent/README.md

 - Verify your API key is correct
 - Check your internet connection
 - Ensure the selected model is available

+### Live API Connection Issues (Gemini)
+- Ensure you have a valid Gemini API key
+- Check your internet connection
+- Verify Live API access is enabled for your account
+- Try stopping and restarting the Live API session
+- Check firewall settings for WebSocket connections
 - Try a different provider

 ## Development